Florence Easton: Professional career

 In an interview in New York in 1935 she suggested the reason for her absence from the Metropolitan Opera: "It was an accident during a performance of Carmen in England a year ago which incapacitated me for a number of months last year.
 Reeling in Carmen's death-throes, I happened to catch my heel in the skirt of my dress and fell, twisting my spine, directly in the path of the curtain.
 The audience hadn't the remotest idea that the apparently lifeless Carmen who lay there was almost lifeless – and indeed, I actually would have been two minutes later if I had not retained sufficient consciousness to edge out of the path of the descending curtain on its way to deposit about a ton of iron weighting on my head.
 However, all these things must be taken in one's stride".

-On one occasion, Florence Easton was engaged to sing the title role in Madama Butterfly in Washington, D.C., a place celebrated for the strictest child labour laws of any city in the country.
-The child 'Trouble' (Butterfly's son who appears only in the last act), is always recruited locally, and a resourceful stage manager from somewhere produced a midget.
-Nobody told Mme.
-Easton, lest she be a bit squeamish.
-It is customary for the child playing Trouble to be introduced to the soprano at the first intermission to get him (more often her) accustomed to the Japanese costume and makeup.
-Mme.
-Easton asked the traditional three questions:"Would you like to go to the bathroom?" – "No"."Would you like some chocolate?" – "No"."How old are you?" – "Forty two" the little fellow piped up.But this was nothing to Easton¹s confusion in the last act.
-When she pressed him to her ample bosom he didn¹t want to let go.